 Within 15 months after the time of death, the heirs must make a final estate inventory showing the estate's assets, liabilities, revenues and expenses, including the distribution between the legatees and heirs.
+At the same time, a tax return needs to be filed, provided the estate is actually taxable (value of the assets or net assets above DKK3,160,900).
+If the estate belongs to a surviving spouse who chose to retain undivided possession of the estate, the threshold is applied to each of the two estates.

-A copy of the estate inventory signed by all the heirs must be sent to the local Danish tax authority (SKAT) and the probate court.
+A copy of the estate inventory signed by all the heirs must be sent to the local Danish tax authority (Skattestyrelsen) and the probate court.